glwagner/glwagner.github.io/_pages/projects.md

 The image below illustrates two layers of fluid that are colored green and blue and on which a tracer 'c' has different concentrations.
-Due to this difference in tracer concentration, the tracer 'fluxes' across the fluid between the two layers at the rate 'F'.
+Due to this difference in tracer concentration, the tracer 'fluxes' across the fluid between the two layers at the rate _F_.

 ![Squeezing](/assets/figures/squeezing.pdf)

-Because the flux 'F' is inversely proportional the the thickness of the layer, squeezing and straining increases the tracer flux across the layer on average, all else equal.
+Because the flux _F_ is inversely proportional the the thickness of the layer, squeezing and straining increases the tracer flux across the layer on average, all else equal.